Engels And Mickey Mouse Science

 Amazingly, she claims to refute this law further by placing animals next to each other -- a mouse, a pony, and an elephant -- and moving her eyes from one to the other.
 They have different qualitative sizes, so she determines: "change in quality here, but no matter or energy has been added or subtracted.
 Plainly that would make a mockery of this law."
 Let me see if I've got this right: three different animals placed side by side show no change from quantity to quality?
 If the mouse is not transforming into the pony, and the pony changing into an elephant, what is the change being considered here?
 Are we talking about the change that takes place in her mind as she looks at different animals?
 Surely she understands that in order for something the size of a mouse (say, a pony embryo) to grow into something the size of an adult pony, an enormous amount of energy (food, etc.) is required.
 The same holds true for something the size of a pony (say, a young elephant) to grow to the size of an adult elephant.
 Plainly Lichtenstein has made a mockery of herself.

-Clearly, this comrade has missed the point.
-My example of comparative sizes was thrown in to the discussion to show what happens if the definition of "quality" is relaxed too far.
+Clearly, this comrade has missed the point -- again!
+My example of comparative sizes was introduced into the discussion to show what happens if the definition of "quality" is relaxed too far.
 Here is what I said:

 ...[I]f we relax "quality" so that it applies to any qualitative difference, we would have to include the relational properties of bodies.
 In that case, we could easily have qualitative change with no extra matter or energy added.
 For instance, consider three animals in a row: a mouse, a pony, and an elephant.
 In relation to the mouse, the pony is big, but in relation to the elephant it is small.
 Change in quality here, but no matter or energy has been added or subtracted.
 Plainly, that would make a mockery of this law.
 [Bold added.]

-And of course, these animals do not "develop" into one another, but we have already seen that Engels ignored this particular caveat himself.
+And, of course, these animals don't "develop" into one another, but we have already seen that Engels ignored this particular caveat himself.

-Comrade Jones needs to acquaint himself with his own theory before he next tries to defend it.
+From this we can see quite clearly that comrade Jones needs to acquaint himself with his own theory before he tries to defend it -- or, indeed, snipe at my criticisms.

-But, speaking of developing organisms, it's clear that they change from small to large slowly, and in a "leap"-free zone.
+But, speaking of developing organisms, it is no less clear that they change from small to large slowly, and in a "leap"-free environment, too.
 Who has ever seen, say, a daffodil grow from a seed to a mature plant in one "leap"?
-But this is just as a much a 'qualitative' change as water boiling is.
+But, this is just as a much a 'qualitative' change as water boiling is.

 What about qualitative changes that are very slow, but where the build-up to them is rapid?
 Consider the larval stage of moths.
 The larva/grub will build a cocoon rapidly, but the radical qualitative changes inside that cocoon (from larva to adult moth), in its pupal stage, are painfully slow (relative to the previous stage, and to the lifetime of most moths and butterflies) -- ranging from a few weeks to many months.
 To be sure, when the moth breaks out, that change will be rapid, but the unseen qualitative changes that have already happened are slow.
 By no stretch of the imagination is this unseen development -- these radical qualitative changes -- a "leap".